 Perhaps the only thing you need to do is to spread diatomaceous earth in and around a ladybug-infested area.
 But be wary as this substance may also kill other beneficial bugs, such as honeybees.

-Also called the chrysanthemum, a mum is generally a family of flowers with a broad range of varieties and hybrids.
+Also called the chrysanthemum, mums are a family of flowers with a broad range of varieties and hybrids.
 These plants grow about 1 to 3 feet tall and contain a special ladybug-repelling chemical.

-Despite planting mums won’t kill ladybugs, it can still be a good deterrent against these insects.
-But take note that mums, like other plants, often have a typical blooming season.
+While planting mums won’t kill ladybugs, it can still be a good deterrent against these insects.
+But take note that mums, like other plants, often have a limited blooming season.

 If you plan to cultivate these flowers, ensure that you start in early spring.
-Then, it should take an entire season before these plants bloom.
+After that, it should take an entire season before these plants bloom.

 Watch the video below to learn the general steps to plant and care for mums:

-Dish soap can also be a reasonably inexpensive way to eliminate ladybugs because many households should already have at least one bottle in their homes.
+Dish soap can also be a reasonably inexpensive way to eliminate ladybugs because most households already have at least one bottle in the kitchen.
 If you wish to use this solution, follow these steps:

 - Add two teaspoons of your preferred dish soap to a water-filled spray bottle.